Lightning101/Google-Drive-PDF-Downloader/README.md

 3. Open the script **"Method_1_Script.js"** and copy all the contents.
 4. Then open the browser web console.
 5. Paste the copied script into the console and press enter.
+6. Copy this into the console startPDFGenerate("Desired PDF name").
-6. After few seconds the browser will prompt you to save a file with extension **".PDF_DataFile"**
+7. After few seconds the browser will prompt you to save a file with extension **".PDF_DataFile"**
-7. Save this file and copy it into the **"Input"** directory which is inside the repository you downloaded earlier!
+8. Save this file and copy it into the **"Input"** directory which is inside the repository you downloaded earlier!
-8. If you are using Windows then navigate to **"Windows"** directory and double click on **"GeneratePDF.cmd"**, or If you are using Linux then navigate to **"Linux"** directory and execute **"GeneratePDF"**
+9. If you are using Windows then navigate to **"Windows"** directory and double click on **"GeneratePDF.cmd"**, or If you are using Linux then navigate to **"Linux"** directory and execute **"GeneratePDF"**
-9. A successful message will be shown once the whole process completes.
+10. A successful message will be shown once the whole process completes.
-10. Navigate to the **"Output"** directory and enjoy!
+11. Navigate to the **"Output"** directory and enjoy!

 ## Tips for Method 1
 * You should always give a custom file name by changing the place holder "Document" to "Cool_File_Name" in  **Method_1_Script.js**.
 Do not include **".pdf"** file extension along with the document name here!